imifos/unity3d-workspace/README.md

 # unity3d-workspace

 More information and videos with the code in action can be found in each sub-project.
+Some projects are also discussed on my blog: https://blog.carl.pro/tag/unity/.

 ## PingPongTest
 Simple Object Bouncing/Acceleration/Glue Behaviour.
 (Sorry for the uninspired project name ;)